Same-sex marriage in Slovenia: Partnership Bill 2014

 On 14 April 2014, the Ministry of Labour, Family, Social Affairs and Equal Opportunities, Anja Kopač Mrak, presented a bill to grant partnerships all the rights of marriage, except for adoption and artificial insemination.
 It underwent a public consultation process until 5 May 2014.
-However, the bill's fate was uncertain due early parliamentary elections on 13 July 2014, which were held following the resignation of Prime Minister Alenka Bratušek.
+However, the bill's fate was uncertain due to early parliamentary elections on 13 July 2014, which were held following the resignation of Prime Minister Alenka Bratušek.
 On 15 October 2014, the Ministry announced another public consultation on the draft, which lasted until 15 November.
 In January 2015, Minister Anja Kopač Mrak said that the bill would be put on hold while a proposal to legalise same-sex marriage was to be considered by Parliament.